semuconsulting/pyubx2/README.md

 pyubx2
 =======

-`pyubx2` is an original python library for the UBX protocol.
+`pyubx2` is an original Python library for the UBX protocol.
 UBX is a proprietary binary protocol implemented on u-blox &copy; GPS/GNSS receiver modules.

 The `pyubx2` homepage is located at [http://github.com/semuconsulting/pyubx2](http://github.com/semuconsulting/pyubx2).